-(formerly, in England) a writ calling upon a person to show by what authority he or she claims an office, franchise, or liberty.
+(formerly, in England) a writ calling upon a person to show by what authority they claim an office, franchise, or liberty.

-(in England and the U.S.) a trial, hearing, or other legal proceeding initiated to determine by what authority one has an office, franchise, or liberty.
+(in England and the United States) a trial, hearing, or other legal proceeding initiated to determine by what authority one has an office, franchise, or liberty.